smoonen/ibmcloud-vpc-vmware/README.md

 ### Helpers

-- `inventory.py` - you must create this file yourself; some notable initial variables are as follows:
+- `inventory.py` - you must create this file yourself; you will add some variables as you go, but notable initial variables are as follows:
   - `api_key` - IBM Cloud API key with sufficient permissions to manage VPC and DNS resources
   - `allowed_ips` - a list of allowed IPs for your bastion VSI
   - `bastion_pubkey` - public RSA key from bastion server to use for login to VMware guests
-- `inventory.ps1` - you must create this file as well; inventory for PowerShell
+- `inventory.ps1` - you must create this file as well and populate it as you go; inventory for PowerShell
 - [vpc_lib.py](vpc_lib.py) - contains a helper class for rudimentary idempotency; defaults to London
 - [start-ssh.ps1](start-ssh.ps1) - Helper script to start SSH and ESXi shell services on hosts
 - [terraform.tf](terraform.tf) - needed to install NSX provider